biaandersson/spotify-redesign/README.md

 # Next.js + Tailwind Spotify Re-design

-This a simple re-design of the official Spotify application.
+This is a simple re-design of the official Spotify application.
 You'd need to be a Spotify premium user in order to play the songs.
 It uses next-auth and the Spotify API to fetch and play your Spotify playlists.

 ## Preview